Fast Facts About the Mighty Mo

 Launched in 1944, the Missouri was an Iowa-class battleship that, by the start of the Cold War, had started to have a diminished purpose.
 The Mighty Mo and her sister ships—the Iowa (BB-61), New Jersey (BB-62), and Wisconsin (BB-64)—were slowly becoming obsolete, being replaced by nuclear submarines and aircraft carriers.

-The Missouri was American battleship to have been built.
+The Missouri was the last American battleship to have been built.

 Beyond World War II